 Housatonic Community College curricula are licensed and accredited by the Board of Governors for Higher Education of the State of Connecticut.
 The College is authorized to award the Associate in Arts and Associate in Science degrees.

 For accreditation for the following programs, see their program page:

-- Clinical Laboratory Sciences, page 42 - Occupational Therapy Assistant, page 56
+Clinical Laboratory Sciences Occupational Therapy Assistant Physical Therapist Assistant